What Does a Bankruptcy Attorney Do?

 It is not advisable, but it is possible.

 There is the matter of filing all paperwork necessary for either Chapter 7 or Chapter 13 bankruptcies.
-Excluding even one document can result in your case being dismissed.
+Excluding even one document can result in your bankruptcy case being dismissed.

 The U.S. Court System has made the process a little easier by furnishing a fillable PDF form that can be used in presenting a Chapter 13 filing.
 Eventually, they expect to have all necessary forms available online and that presumably will make it easier for pro se filers to handle filing their own case.
+But even this doesn’t solve every problem.
+The paperwork being available is only one Issue.
+You have to know how to fill it out correctly.

-Then there is the matter of arguing your case before a judge, who knows the law, procedures and remedies for situations and could choose to dismiss your case at anytime if you don’t follow those.
+Then there is the matter of arguing your case before a judge, who knows the law, procedures and remedies for situations and could choose to dismiss your case at any time if you don’t follow those.

 So, yes, you can consider filing a bankruptcy case yourself, but know that you’re doing so at your own risk.